colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 ## Optimizations

-These optimizations are meant to make the original Longstaff-Schwartz more efficient.
+These optimizations are meant to make the original Longstaff-Schwartz method faster and more accurate.
 The following contains a short explanation of each improvement.

 The [eigen 3.4.0](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ package was used for all linear algebra needs.